Heating Your Home With 1000 Litres of Heating Oil

 - Other heating options

 Your storage tank is always a good place to start when you’re worried about your heating oil consumption.
-Recently, more and more people are becoming targets of heating oil theft.
+Recently, more and more people are becoming targets of heating oil fuel theft.
 Make sure your tank is secure from thieves but also that its condition is unimpaired as a leak may be costing you a lot of money in fuel bills.
-Your tank will keep heating oil safe from contaminants so if you can make your oil last the year round, do it.
+Your tank will keep heating oil safe from contaminants so if you can make your oil last the year-round, do it.

 Giving summer the cold shoulder